decentralized-identity/didcomm-messaging/transports.md

 - Each message is transmitted individually in an Encryption Envelope.
 - Each message is sent as single text based message over the websocket.
 - The trust of each message comes from the Encryption Envelope, not the socket connection itself.
-- Websockets are considered transmit only by default.
-Messages will only flow from the agent that opened the socket.
-This behavior may be modified with additional signaling.
+- Websockets are considered transmit only.
+Messages flow only from the agent that opened the socket.
 - Using Secure Websockets (wss://) with TLS 1.2 or greater with a forward secret cipher will provide Perfect Forward Secrecy (PFS) on the transmission leg.

-The usage of this transport can be beneficial when only one side of the communication can initiate a request to the other side, for example, the former is behind a Firewall or behind NAT.

 With STOMP over WebSocket, the content-type header is application/didcomm-enc-env as in the HTTP(S) message.